 The exception is FDA-approved medical marijuana, such as Epidiolex, which is legal to bring on a plane.

-What Happens if You Fly Between Two States Where Weed is Legal?
+Flying Between Two States Where Weed is Legal Makes No Difference

 It doesn’t matter if you fly from one state to another, where weed is legal in both states.